 A Paspahegh site found archaeologically a few miles from Jamestown in the 1990s serves as the model for Jamestown Settlement’s Powhatan Indian village.
 Five full-size buildings, made of sapling frames covered with reed mats, were re-created from the site, which dates to the early 17th century and is depicted in entirety in a scale model inside the museum galleries.

 Architectural designs for the Susan Constant, Godspeed and Discovery, replicas of the three ships that brought America’s first permanent colonists to Virginia in 1607, were based on the historically documented tonnages, or cargo capacities, of the original vessels and extensive research of 17th-century ships.

-Its layout and features drawn from General von Steuben’s 1779 “Regulations for the Order and Discipline of the Troops of the United States,” the Yorktown Victory Center encampment represents two companies of soldiers, comprising one-quarter of a regiment.
-The setting includes a dozen soldiers’ tents, an office for an adjutant or secretary, two captains’ quarters, and an earthen “kitchen” for one company.
+Its layout and features drawn from General von Steuben’s 1779 “Regulations for the Order and Discipline of the Troops of the United States,” the American Revolution Museum at Yorktown’s encampment represents a portion of an American regiment.
+The setting includes soldiers’ tents, officers’ quarters, and an earthen “kitchen” for one company.
 There are several regimental features – quarters for a colonel, surgeon and quartermaster – as well as an area with makeshift shelters representing quarters for family members who followed the army.

 Structures and interpretive programs at the American Revolution Museum at Yorktown’s farm evoke the world of the 18th-century family of Edward Moss (c.
 1757-c.
 1786), whose life is well-documented in York County, Virginia, records.
 The setting includes a farmhouse, buildings interpreted as a kitchen, dwelling for enslaved people and tobacco barn; and orchard, crop field and kitchen garden.